 O’Neill’s first season in New York proved a success.
 In addition to his defense, he hit .311 with 20 home runs and 75 RBIs.
 It was also a good year for the Yankees, who won 88 games and finished second in the American League East to the eventual world champion Toronto Blue Jays.
 In just one season, O’Neill’s intensity and production had made him a fan favorite and a team leader in New York.
 His status only grew in 1994, which turned out to be the best, and most disappointing, season of his professional career.

 It began with an 8-game hit streak highlighted by a two-home run, five-RBI game against the White Sox on April 14.
 By the end of April, O’Neill was batting .448 with 6 home runs and 23 RBI.
 He didn’t slow down too much in May, either, batting .410 with 8 doubles, 4 home runs, and 12 RBIs.
 His batting average remained above .400 until June 17, and in July, he was named to his second All-Star team.
-O’Neill batted once in the game, in the eighth inning against Giants’ reliever Rod Beck, and flew out to right field in the American League’s 8-7 loss.
+O’Neill batted once in the game, in the eighth inning against Giants’ reliever Rod Beck, and popped out in the American League’s 8-7 loss.